 Do not import users —Select Skip users during import to keep user profiles and groups synchronized without importing new users from your directory.
 Use this option when you want to use import functionality to synchronize groups, but want to create Okta users using Just In Time (JIT) provisioning.

 Groups are imported when Skip users during import is selected, but group memberships aren't updated until a user import is completed.

 Activation emails — Select this option to prevent Okta from sending an activation email to new users.
 Admins can activate users.

-We recommend that you select not to send activation emails while you are doing the initial AD integration and configuration in your Preview environment.
-This prevents end users from receiving activation emails before you are ready for them to begin enrolling in and using Okta.
+Okta recommends that you select not to send activation emails while you’re doing the initial AD integration and configuration in your Preview environment.
+This prevents end users from receiving activation emails before you’re ready for them to begin enrolling in and using Okta.